balpreet-hiok/RD1/README.md

 RD1 is an encryption.
 Made by Balpreet

 # Usage
-1. Add the jar file to libraries
+1. Add the jar file in out / artifacts / RD_1_jar to libraries
 2. Follow the code

 ```